projf/projf-explore/README.md

 # Exploring FPGAs with Project F

-Project F brings FPGAs to life with exciting and accessible [open-source](LICENSE) designs you can learn from and build on.
+Project F is a little oasis where you can quench your thirst for FPGA knowledge, where you can find accessible, [open-source](LICENSE) designs to learn from and enable your own projects.
+Our main projects are the _Verilog Library_ and _FPGA Graphics_ tutorial series; read on to learn more.

-Learn more at [projectf.io](https://projectf.io/), follow [@WillFlux](https://twitter.com/WillFlux) for updates, and join the FPGA discussion on [1BitSquared Discord](https://1bitsquared.com/pages/chat).
+Get an introduction with [About Project F](https://projectf.io/about/), follow [@WillFlux](https://twitter.com/WillFlux) for updates, and join the FPGA discussion on [1BitSquared Discord](https://1bitsquared.com/pages/chat).
+Take a peek into the future with our [roadmap](ROADMAP.md).

 ![](doc/img/fpga-ad-astra.png?raw=true "")